Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group

 The {\em dilations} $(\delta_r)_{r\in \R \setminus \{ 0 \}}$ defined as

 form a family of group automorphisms on $\H^n$.
 Recall that the {\em Pansu derivative} of $\g : \R \to \H$ at $x \in \R$ is defined as

 whenever this limit exists.
 If $\gamma$ is Lipschitz, then this limit exists almost everywhere and converges to a horizontal point.
-See, for example, Lemma~2.1.4 in \cite{MontiThesis}. \begin{definition} Suppose $K \subseteq \R$ is compact and fix $\g:K \to \H$.
-We say that the {\em Pansu difference quotients of $\g$ converge uniformly on $K$ to horizontal points} if, for every $a \in K$, there is a horizontal point $p_a \in \mathbb{R}^2 \times \{ 0 \}$ such that
+See, for example, Lemma~2.1.4 in \cite{MontiThesis}. \begin{definition} Suppose $K \subseteq \R$ is compact and fix $\g=(f,g,h):K \to \H$.
+We say that the {\em Pansu difference quotients of $\g$ converge uniformly on $K$ to horizontal points} if the difference quotients of $f$ and $g$ converge uniformly on $K$ (in the sense of divided differences (see Subsection~\ref{s-DD})) and if there is a modulus of continuity $\alpha$ such that